aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

   dispatch to specific handlers during the job lifecyle.

-  For example, you could specify a job with a job_type of 'my_modules.my_taco_module' to tell MissionControl to use the code in a module named 'my_modules.my_taco_module' when it tries to build and parse the job.
+  For example, you could specify a job with a job_type of 'my_modules.my_taco_module'.
+Then MissionControl tries to build and parse the job, it would know to use code in a module named 'my_modules.my_taco_module'.

 job_parameters
   A dict of parameters.
 For example, for our taco job, we could specify